dachcom-digital/pimcore-formbuilder/docs/10_MailTemplates.md

 *String*
 Use a String to return a simple text like "Thank you for your message".
+If the string starts with `http:`, the given string will be interpreted as uri and triggers a redirect.

 *Snippet*
 Use a Snippet to return some complex html stuff.